centreon/centreon-engine/doc/user/configuration/basics/object_definitions.rst

 timezone                     Timezone in which the service resides.
 This will affect its check and notification periods.
 Services use the timezone
                              of their host if none is set in their definition.
 The timezone must be formatted using the POSIX TZ variable format.
-                             That is for most users this will look like *:America/New_York* (notice the colon).
+                             That is for most users this will look like *:America/New_York* (notice the colon). acknowledgement_timeout      Number of seconds that will elapse before an acknowledgement on this service is removed.
 ============================ =========================================================================================================================

 .. _obj_def_servicegroup: